-Swansea’s rise to the Premier League really began under Roberto Martinez, with the Spaniard hailed for converting the side from renowned long-ballers into stylish passers.
+Swansea’s rise to the Premier League really began under Roberto Martinez, with the Spaniard hailed for converting a side of renowned long-ballers into stylish passers.

-Signing the likes of Angel Rangel and switching Leon Britton’s position from the wing into more of a silky, Xavi-esque style midfielder (no, really), the Swans went from mid-table obscurity to League One champions within a year.
+Signing the likes of Angel Rangel and switching Leon Britton’s position from the wing to a more silky, Xavi-esque style midfielder (no, really), the Swans went from mid-table obscurity to League One champions within a year.

 Martinez left for Wigan not long after, but his vision was carried on by Paulo Sousa and later Brendan Rodgers, who finessed their possession-based style and built the team around the likes of defender Ashley Williams and youth prospect Joe Allen.